Individual Savings Account

 These are in the form of either individual shares or bonds, or pooled investments such as open-ended investment funds, investment trusts or life assurance investments.

 These are usually contained in a bank or building society savings account.

 These are in the form of loans made through peer-to-peer (P2P) platforms.

 These are for those aged between 18 and 40 to help save them up for their first home or retirement.

-- Help to Buy – aimed at helping first time buyers to save for their mortgage deposit.
-Closed to new accounts on 30 November 2019 but savings can continue until November 2029.
-It is not possible to subscribe to both a cash and a Help to Buy ISA in the same tax year.
+These are aimed at helping first time buyers to save for their mortgage deposit.
+Closed to new accounts on 30 November 2019 but savings can continue into existing plans until November 2029.
+It is not possible to subscribe to both a cash and a Help to Buy ISA in the same tax year

 All of your annual allowance can be invested in either stocks & shares, cash, innovative finance ISAs or lifetime ISAs, or you can split it between more than one type, up to the overall annual limit of £20,000 with either the same or a different provider.
 However, the maximum annual amount you can save in a lifetime ISA is £4000.

 You will also be able to transfer money saved in previous years' cash ISA holdings to stocks & shares ISAs and vice versa without affecting your current year's annual allowance.
-Innovative Finance ISAs cannot be transferred to other ISA wrappers, however it is possible to transfer existing ISA funds into IF-ISA.
+Innovative Finance ISAs can only be transferred to other ISA wrappers once outstanding loans have been repaid as cash, it is also possible to transfer existing ISA funds into IF-ISAs.

 Stakeholder standard ISAs